 4-7-8 breathing.
 It stimulates the parasympathetic nervous system, also known as the “rest and digest” system because it helps us do both of those things.
 Many people with chronic digestive issues are stuck in the sympathetic, “fight or flight” state which inhibits digestion by moving blood flow away from digestion and to the muscles (in anticipation of needing to flee).

-- The diet shouldn’t be done for an extended length of time, just like the low FODMAP diet.
-If you can stick to the diet strictly during treatment, we can then start re-introducing categories of foods systematically so that your diet becomes less restrictive.
+- The diet isn't something that should be followed for an extended length of time, just like the low FODMAP diet.
+This is because it can negatively affect the microbiome and cause psychological stress.
+If you can stick to the diet strictly during treatment, we can then start systematically re-introducing categories of foods so that your diet becomes less restrictive.